patsprice/https-github.com-bretfisher-container.training/slides/k8s/dryrun.md

 - YAML that passes server-side dry run *should* apply successfully

   (unless the cluster state changes by the time the YAML is actually applied)

-- Validating or mutating hooks that have side effects can also be an issue

 ---